trhacknon/EMAGNET/README.md

 Instead, but it is really needed on very slow CPUS only, otherwise you don't have to care about htis.

+Things will go back to normal on wednesday again, of you already have been used emagnet for a while you don't have to care, this is a notice for new users only.

 ## <p align="center">![Screenshot](https://i.ibb.co/3B5GS6X/68747470733a2f2f6e72312e6e752f656d61676e65742f70726576696577732f656d61676e65745f6f6c646d6f76692e676966.gif)

 | Current Version    | News                            | Tested On                          |